Neighbour Day FAQs

 What is Neighbour Day?

-Neighbour Day is Australia’s annual celebration of community, encouraging people to connect with those who live in their neighbourhoods, with the aim of reducing social isolation, particularly among the elderly, frail and vulnerable.
+Neighbour Day is Australia’s annual celebration of community, encouraging people to connect with those who live in their neighbourhoods, with the aim of reducing social isolation, particularly among the elderly and vulnerable.

 Why did Relationships Australia choose to support Neighbour Day?